LeonHan2007/Workout-App/README.md

 A simple Python app to add and view workouts.

 ## Features
-- Add, view, and manage workouts
+- Add, view, and manage custon workouts
-- Store data in a database using HarperDB
+- Store data in a database using SQL
-- Includes YouTube extractor
+- Hosted online with Streamlit
-- Selects a random workout of the day.
+- Mobile compatibility